 I spent a grand total of about 650 Euros (Php39,000) touring Spain for almost three weeks, and that included my flights to and back.
 Having a limited budget had nothing to do with having fun, thank goodness, and to this day this backpacking trip remains one of the most memorable ever despite not shelling out very much.
 I stayed at hostels that averaged 12 euros a night, took buses to go from one city to the next (cheaper than trains and met many nice people along the way whom I sat next to), ate street food, etc. Spain wasn’t really a very expensive country to travel in, relative to other countries in Western Europe, although I found the food there a little more expensive than Germany.
 Bulk of my expenses went to entrance to sites.
 (After Spain, I went to Paris and spent 250 Euros in three days despite trying to keep the expenses down — well that is Paris for you!).

-One of the best things about my Barcelona trip was meeting Julia, whom I met at a free “Gaudi” walking tour (she’s there on the photo with me, with the Sagrada Familia as backdrop).
+One of the best things about my Barcelona trip was meeting Julia, whom I met at a free “Gaudi” walking tour (she’s there in the photo with me, with the Sagrada Familia as backdrop).
 She was also travelling solo when we met and became travel buddies for our remaining time in Barcelona – hiking up (and getting lost in) Mount Tibidabo, dinner and treats here and there, and a girls night out during my last night in town.
 Julia remains a dear friend to this day, and actually came back to Germany for work (from the States) and visited me in Saarbruecken in June!
+(2017 edit: Julia is visiting me in Manila next year!)
 That story is for another post.

 It was in Barcelona where we got to try Valor’s sumptuous churros con chocolate.
 Oh myyy.
 Bar none, the best churros con chocolate I’ve tried in Spain!
 Valor is a chain that’s available throughout Spain so if you ever find yourself in this country, do yourself a favor and make a beeline to this shop.